Doomsday (The Office): Synopsis

-Robert California (James Spader) confronts Andy Bernard (Ed Helms) about the number of mishaps and blunders made in the office, and gives him a firm directive to "simply end the mistakes."
-With no ideas on how to make this come about, Andy puts it in the hands of Dwight Schrute (Rainn Wilson), who devises a system to find mistakes made by employees in the office.
+Robert California confronts Andy Bernard about the number of mishaps and blunders made in the office, and gives him a firm directive to "simply end the mistakes."
+With no ideas on how to make this come about, Andy puts it in the hands of Dwight Schrute, who devises a system to find mistakes made by employees in the office.
 He programs an "accountability booster" that will forward incriminating emails to California if they make five mistakes in one day, effectively causing them to lose their jobs.
 The rest of the office are unhappy with Dwight's system, and call it a doomsday device.
 Despite their best efforts, the group manages to make five mistakes barely halfway through the first day with the system, and Dwight reveals that the emails will be automatically sent to California at 5:00 pm.
 Andy, along with the other office workers, pleads with Dwight to deactivate the system, but Dwight refuses, belittles the rest of the office staff for being so careless, and retreats to Schrute Farms.

 The office formulates two plans to save their jobs.
-Jim Halpert (John Krasinski) is tasked with tracking down Robert at a squash court and intercepting the emails before California has a chance to view them, while Andy, Pam Halpert (Jenna Fischer), Erin Hannon (Ellie Kemper), and Kevin Malone (Brian Baumgartner) head to Schrute Farms, ostensibly to try to change Dwight's mind.
+Jim Halpert is tasked with tracking down Robert at a squash court and intercepting the emails before California has a chance to view them, while Andy, Pam Halpert, Erin Hannon, and Kevin Malone head to Schrute Farms, ostensibly to try to change Dwight's mind.
 However, Pam consistently silences any attempt to bring up the device, saying she knows Dwight and is confident that he will stop the device on his own.
 They give him a baseball hat as a present, which he promptly buries in a hole he is digging.
-After complimenting Dwight numerous times, helping him dig the hole, and having a small meal, Pam makes a joke that emphasizes that everyone is human and makes mistakes.
+After complimenting Dwight numerous times, helping him dig the hole, and having a small meal, Pam makes a joke that emphasizes that everyone makes mistakes.
 Dwight is humored by the joke.